-Income that residents of Germany receive for performing personal services as independent contractors or self-employed individuals (independent personal services) in the United States is exempt from U.S. income tax if the income is not attributable to a fixed base regularly available in the United States.
+Income that residents of Germany receive for personal services as independent contractors or self-employed individuals are subject to the provisions of Article 7 (Business Profits) of the treaty.
+Under that provision, business profits are exempt from U.S. income tax unless they have a permanent establishment in the United States.
+If they have a permanent establishment available in the United States, they are taxed on the income attributable to the permanent establishment.